Your right to appeal

 Timetable of admissions appeals

-The appeals timetable (below) includes deadlines, a calendar of when appeals will be heard and other key dates of the appeal process.
+The Appeals timetable (pdf format, 142Kb) includes deadlines, a calendar of when appeals will be heard and other key dates of the appeal process.

 Primary school appeals